badgerherald/badgerherald.com/README.md

 #### dom layout.

 There's two main sections.
 There's the `pullout`, that sits on the left side of the screen, and there's the content `river` down the other side.
 The `river` is composed of 100% width elements named `blocks` that tile vertically down the screen.
 Everything that's in these blocks is then styled seperately (with a core set of normalized rules).

+#### icons.

+Bundled in this theme is an exa fontastic font with svg icons.

+See `./css/fontastic/icon-reference.html` to see the character mappings.